DCrawley94/shell-playground/README.md

 Once you've tackled all the tasks I encourage you to make up your own scripts, especially if you find yourself regularly doing repetitive tasks that could be automated 🤖

+Also big thanks to Sam Parry for adding a section on how to create shell scripts with JavaScript!
+Have a look at the `creating-scripts-with-js`.

 ---

 **_First thing's first here's a few tools I REALLY recommend using:_**